Appearance

 INFO

-Note: When using [NoChecksum]
+Note When using [NoChecksum]

 variables for server-to-client communication, you should take care to prevent unexpected behavior.
 For this reason, try to keep the data flow as simple as possible.
 For example, a one-way FIFO queue, always written to by the server and read from the client, will always stay consistent even when the server writes new events into the queue while the client is popping previous ones.